suprakashbh/microservices/README.md

 				<version>1.0.0.RELEASE</version>
 			</dependency> `

-As Hystrix use RabitMQ to communicate between Circuit breaker and Dashboard (monitoring application), that why you see  dependency for RabitMQ as well along with Hystrix.
+As Hystrix use RabitMQ to communicate between Circuit breaker and Dashboard (monitoring application), thats why you see  dependency for RabitMQ as well along with Hystrix.
+And also make sure you have RabitMq installed in your machine, else Turbine will not work.

 To set up Turbine server, you need below dependency and minimum java 8